sfalexrog/openxcom-android/README.md

 In order to build OpenXcom for Android, you'll need:

  - A current Android SDK, and
- - A current Android NDK (tested with r10e).
+ - A current Android NDK (tested with r15c).

-Additionally, you'll need Java development kit and Java runtime environment version 1.7 (Oracle Java SE 7 or OpenJDK 7), which is required for building Android applications.
+Additionally, you'll need Java development kit and Java runtime environment version 1.8 (OpenJDK 8 seems to be preferred, although you could probably get by with Oracle JDK 8), which is required for building Android applications.

 Ideally, you should install Android Studio and try building some basic projects.
 If everything works, then it should work just fine with this project.